rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 For example, `2010-10-10T10:10:10.003Z` is conformant, but `2010-10-10T10:10:10.000Z` is invalid and is correctly encoded as `2010-10-10T10:10:10Z`.

-# JSCard
+# Card

-MIME type: `application/jscontact+json;type=jscard`
+MIME type: `application/jscontact+json;type=card`

-A JSCard object stores information about a person, organization or company.
+A Card object stores information about a person, organization or company.

 ## Metadata properties